-- Involves significant mathematics

-- Can be solved in a variety of ways

-- · Elicits a range of responses

-- · Requires communication

-- Stimulates best performance

-Lends itself to a scoring rubric

-- > As you work to implement the GPS standards this first year, we also like for you record your experiences in a notebook, journal, or other calendar format.
-Note any tasks, strategies, assessments, etc., that worked especially well; critical comments about particular standards (e.g., gaps that need filling, elements that are problematic, terms that need defining, etc.); suggestions for teachers/instructional leaders in Phase II who will be implementing the following year; thoughts or ideas about the second year of your implementation; etc. These will be needed for the on-line Day 7 of training.
+As you work to implement the GPS standards this first year, we also like for you record your experiences in a notebook, journal, or other calendar format.
+Note any tasks, strategies, assessments, etc., that worked especially well; critical comments about particular standards (e.g., gaps that need filling, elements that are problematic, terms that need defining, etc.); suggestions for teachers/instructional leaders in Phase II who will be implementing the following year; thoughts or ideas about the second year of your implementation; etc. Please bring this record with you to Day 8 of training.
 The State Board of Education will be reviewing the GPS each year, and your comments will provide information for this review, as well as topics for discussion in training.
 Don't worry, we don't plan to collect your journals . . . just your suggestions!

-Slide Give Yourself a Hand Show slide: Give Yourself a Hand.
+Slide 36 Give Yourself a Hand Show slide: Give Yourself a Hand.